xcore/sc_i2c/doc/api-simple.rst

 An example program is shown below.
 Two unbuffered undirectional ports must be declared.
-Neither should be configured .In this example, the SCL is connected to the lowest bit of port 4C, and SDA is connected to port 1G:
+Neither should be configured.
+In this example, SCL is connected to the lowest bit of port 4C, and SDA is connected to port 1G:

 .. literalinclude:: app_i2c_simple_demo/src/main.xc